cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 bunch of pictures.
 For more niche uses, you'll want to roll your own, to some extent.

-As someone who learns by doing, I found this quite tricky to begin with.
-Many of the articles out there only describe their approach *very simplistically*.
-If you want to learn-by-doing, then you might not be able to re-create the result and thus are unable to marry the approach into your own.

-In this post I'm going to describe the approaches **for my very specific use case** from the basic up to the complex.

 # What kind of machine learning are we talking about here?

-I am mostly interesting in image analysis.
-I am interested in sizing objects accurately and discerning other details about the objects: shape, number density.
-I'm therefore interested in image segmentation (classification): where an input image is turned into a segmentation mask that describes, for each pixel, what object it is.
+I am primarily interesting in image analysic.
+I am interested in object detection and hence discerning details about the objects: size, shape, number density.
+I'm therefore interested in *image segmentation* (classification): where an input image is turned into a segmentation mask that describes, for each pixel, what object it is.
 In my case, this is often simply black for no object, white for object.